Ben Roethlisberger Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Season Stats

-- He's also contributed on the ground, with nine rushing yards (0.6 ypg) on 17 carries with one rushing touchdown.
+- He also adds nine rushing yards (0.6 ypg) on 17 carries while scoring one touchdown on the ground.

-- The Steelers have called a pass in 61.9% of their plays from scrimmage this year while running the ball 38.1% of the time.
-This offensive attack ranks 21st in the NFL in points scored.

-- Roethlisberger accounts for 61.8% of his team's red zone plays, with 81 of his 561 pass attempts coming from inside the opponent's 20-yard line.
+- Roethlisberger has thrown 81 passes in the red zone this season, 61.8% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Roethlisberger's matchup with the Ravens.